noirello/pyorc/docs/api.rst

 .. method:: stripe.seek(row, whence=0)

     Jump to a certain row position in the stripe.
-For possibe `whence` values see :meth:`Reader.seek`.
+For possible `whence` values see :meth:`Reader.seek`.

     :return: number of the absolute row position in the stripe.